Classes For Curious People

-As Juniors and Seniors, USA Honors students have exclusive access to fascinating interdisciplinary seminars, often on topics they have come up with.
-Recent seminar topics have included: Science and the Movies, War and Memory in the US, The Hero’s Journey (Harry Potter), The Chemistry of Art, and Mardi Gras.
+As Juniors and Seniors, USA Honors students have access to fascinating interdisciplinary seminars, often on topics they proposed.
+Recent seminar topics have included: Science and the Movies, War and Memory in the US, The Hero's Journey (Harry Potter), The Chemistry of Art, and Mardi Gras.

 Mentoring and Research

 The hallmark of USA’s Honors Program is hands-on discovery, since every one of our students engages in original research, broadly defined.
-Whether that takes the form of laboratory science, field observations, library , creative writing, poetry, performance, painting, composition, during their sophomore year, everyone of our Honors students begins working with a faculty mentor to discover or create new knowledge, understanding.
+Whether that takes the form of laboratory science, field observations, library, creative writing, poetry, performance, painting, composition, during their sophomore year, everyone of our Honors students begins working with a faculty mentor to discover or create new knowledge, understanding.
 This work culminates in their senior Honors Thesis.
 In short, creators, not just consumers of culture.
 It is quite common for our students to graduate as a co-author on one or more academic papers.
-Very unusual and prestigious accomplishment.

 In addition to their major degree and supporting minors, honors students can apply their thesis hours and honors courses toward a new minor in Research and Creative Methodology – Intended to supplement/consolidate their research with a unique degree designed to help potential employers, professional schools, and graduate programs to appreciate the experiences and skills that set them apart and make them special.